 When I was in high school, I attended the same Southern Baptist church in Mesquite, TX as Operation Save America's founder and former national director, Flip Benham.
 Flip was and is known for his highly contentious, questionable mode of engaging the abortion industry in America.
 Parallel to his national ministry was local, Dallas area "Noel Ministries", headed up by Kristine O'Dell, sister-in-law to the same church's pastor.
 The contrast between these two ministries was the contrast between Theophan's "goggling at the community of mankind" and Dostoevsky's "love for man in particular".

 I personally saw it on display one Saturday when Kristine took a handful of us from the youth group to visit an abortion provider in the Dallas area.
 Kristine had experienced abortion directly.
 She had chosen to have her daughter aborted some years prior to her embrace of Christ, and her newly established ministry now bore the posthumous name of her daughter, Noel.
-While the rest of us looked on, Kristine knelt silently in prayer on the edge of the sidewalk that passed along the front of the abortion provider's property.
+While the rest of us looked on, Kristine knelt silently in prayer on the edge of the sidewalk that passed along the front of the abortion clinic's property.
 As young girls occasionally passed by on their way to abort their children, Kristine would gently plead with them to speak with her for a moment.
 Most of them didn't, but a couple of them did and ended up never entering that place as a result.

 Illustratively, Flip Benham arrived on the scene at the same building, without forewarning, to engage in his own protest.
 As Kristine quietly conversed with a young woman, out of no where came Flip.
 Disregarding the law about trespassing on the provider's property, Flip swaggered across the front lawn barking aloud various and sundry anti-abortion platitudes to no one in particular, like a drunk homeless man in a public park, culminating in his finger-wagging charge to the girl in conversation with Kristine that "You're going in there to murder your child!"
 The girl broke away from Kristine in that moment and fled into the building to escape Flip's ire.